xarray-contrib/pint-xarray/blogpost.md

 (Under the hood we now have an `xarray.DataArray` wrapping a `pint.Quantity`, which wraps a `dask.array.Array`, which wraps a `numpy.ndarray`.
 This "multi-nested duck array" approach can be generalised to include other array libraries (e.g. `scipy.sparse`), but requires [co-ordination](https://github.com/pydata/duck-array-discussion) between the maintainers of the libraries involved.)

-## Plotting

-- [ ] TODO: Update the plotting page in pint-xarray's docs to not require dequantifying first

 ## Unit-aware indexes

 We would love to be able to promote xarray indexes to pint Quantities, as that would allow you to select data subsets in a unit-aware manner like